Partner current account: operation and taxation

 In general, the terms of repayment of the partner's current account are specified in the statutes or in the current account agreement.

-In the absence of precision, the claim that the partner has in respect of the business is redeemable at any time.
+In the absence of precision, the claim of the partner in respect of the business is redeemable at any time.

 When requested by the partner, the business shall have a five-year period from the date of application to repay the debt.